DanielYatali/DanielYatali/README.md

 I am currently studing Computer Science at the Univeristy of the West Indies `🇹🇹` 📚.\
 I have been coding for about a year and I really enjoy building stuff 🌱.\
 Started Coding in `2020`\
-Currently I am working on building project for Github and my Portfolio ⚡
+Currently I am working on building projects for Github and my Portfolio ⚡

 #### Languages/Frameworks I "think" I have under my belt\
  `C++`,  `JavaScript`, `Python`, `TypeScript`, `React.js`